 Analyze the environment of an industry through exploring and analyzing the five elements of Porter’s Competitive Forces Model, which determines the competitive intensity and attractiveness (or lack of it) of the industry

-Customized services of market survey, feasibility study, market and industry monitoring, and etc.
+Customized services of feasibility study, market and industry monitoring, and etc.